Gwen Sainte-Rose

 © Photo de Beata Szparagowska

 "Sainte-Rose" is the name of a town in Guadeloupe, a colony that remained French.
-It’s also the name given and recognized to Gwen by her Martinican father.
-Gwen is therefore from her childhood surrounded by two musical cultures and a rich family structure and past.
-Of working-class and modest origins, his family encouraged her to start learning the cello.
+It is also the name given and recognized to Isabelle by her Martinican father.
+Isabelle was thus surrounded from her childhood by two musical cultures and a unique and rich family background.
+Coming from a working-class and modest background, her family encouraged her to begin learning the cello at the age of 8.

-She continued her cello studies in Paris and began those of musicology at Sorbonne.
-If these apprenticeships are very classic and conventional, Gwen likes to explore the margins and artistic versatility.
-This led her to study at the CFMI Paris 11 where she discovered improvisation and began to make music with everyday objects and sounds, live or recorded.
+At 18, she continued her cello studies in Paris and began musicology at the Sorbonne, where she took courses in musical composition.
+While these studies were very classical and conventional, Isabelle enjoyed exploring the margins and artistic versatility.
+This led her to study performing music at the CFMI Paris 11, where she discovered improvisation and began making music with everyday objects and sounds, both live and recorded.
+She also took composition classes there (Abril Padilla, Ivan Khaladji, Sylvain Kassap).